-This Employees' Handbook shall explain to you the personnel policies and benefits of the company.
-It includes, but is not limited to, your leave benefits, insurance coverage, bonus, employment terms, and other matters.
-More importantly, this handbook incorporates the company's Code of Conduct which is envisioned to provide within the organization a working relationship that is healthy and harmonious.
+This Handbook shall explain to you the company's background.
+More importantly, this handbook incorporates the company's Code of Conduct which is envisioned to provide within the organization a working relationship that is healthy and harmonious between the employee and the company.

-This handbook shall guide you in your day to day activities as a member of the RAROCO INSURANCE BROKERS family.
+This handbook shall guide you in your day-to-day activities as a member of the RAROCO INSURANCE BROKERS family.
 We believe that it will lead you in your professional growth and strengthen your professional ethics foundation.
 Please give it serious attention, due respect, and handle it with utmost care.